lamarr-institute/lamarr-energy-tracker/README.md

 tracker.stop()
 ```

-Once the tracker is stopped, it will print the energy consumption of your executed experiment as well as a summary statement that you can copy to your paper, describing the environmental impact of all your performed experiments for this project and hardware, for example:
+Once stopped, the tracker will print the energy consumption of your experiment as well as a summary statement that you can copy into your paper, describing the environmental impact of all your performed experiments for the given project and hardware:

 ***Using CodeCarbon 3.0.8, the energy consumption of running all experiments on an Intel(R) Core(TM) i7-10610U CPU is estimated to 0.135 kWh.
 This corresponds to estimated carbon emissions of 0.051 kg of CO2-equivalents, assuming a carbon intensity of 380 gCO2/kWh~\cite{lamarr_energy_tracker,codecarbon}.
 Note that these numbers are underestimations of actual resource consumption and do not account for overhead factors or embodied impacts~\cite{ai_energy_validation}.***

 Per default, the tracker stores data about tracked resource consumption in a central `emissions.csv` file, located in `~/.let/`.
-You can also provide a different `output_dir` or access the tracking results as follows (use arguments to only investigate specific projects):
+You can provide a different `output_dir` or access the tracking results as follows (use arguments to only investigate specific projects):
 ```python
 from lamarr_energy_tracker import load_summary, print_paper_statement, delete_results